Year of entry 2024

 Learning and teaching

-Our groundbreaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines.
-You’ll have regular contact with them through lectures, seminars, tutorials, small group work and project meetings.
+Our groundbreaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines, through lectures, laboratory sessions, seminars, examples classes, tutorials and project meetings.

-Independent study is also important to the programme, as you develop your problem-solving and research skills as well as your subject knowledge while studying the modules taught modules and undertaking your project work.
+Independent study is also important to the programme.
+You'll develop your problem-solving and research skills as well as your subject knowledge while studying the modules taught modules and undertaking your project work.

-You'll be assessed using a range of techniques including case studies, technical reports, presentations, in-class tests, assignments and exams.
-Optional modules may also use alternative assessment methods.
+You'll be assessed using a range of techniques including mini-projects, case studies, technical reports, presentations, in-class tests and coursework assignments.

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

-If you're unsure about the application process, contact the admissions team for help.
+If you're still unsure about the application process, contact the admissions team for help.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.